 - Well, they were little piles of white dust.
 You would have to stretch things a bit to get one of them to be alive.

 - Nobody ever checks for vitals in any of the Stargate shows, unless a qualified medical specialist is available on-hand.
 This includes the Quick Draw between Sheppard and Kolya.
 No one bothers to make sure Kolya is really dead.
-I guess they assume Sheppard is that good a shot.
+They assume Sheppard is that good a shot.

 - This makes a little sense in the "Proving Ground" episode of Stargate SG-1, when one of the rookies shoots a guard at the SGC, as the four are scared, thinking that the base has been overrun.
-Of course, had they checked his vitals, they would've figured out that he's only pretending, given that the whole thing is a test (all bullets have been replaced with blanks).
+Had they checked his vitals, they would've figured out that he's only pretending, given that the whole thing is a test (all bullets have been replaced with blanks).

-- It should be noted that neither SG-1 nor Sheppard's team normally travel with a medical expert.
+- Neither SG-1 nor Sheppard's team normally travel with a medical expert.
 While each member has, presumably, received first aid training, this may not qualify them to declare someone dead unless it's obvious from injuries.

 - The Torchwood series uses and subverts this trope fairly liberally.